BitMEX/proof-of-reserves-liabilities/README.md

 You should run this on a local node that you can control, and then reset the chainstate after doing so.

-You may need to run the script multiple times if Bitcoin Core RPC becomes unexpectedly unresponsive due to the load while rewinding blocks.
+You may need to run the script multiple times if Bitcoin Core RPC becomes unresponsive due to the load while rewinding blocks.
 As long as the `--reconsider` flag isn't given, your Core node will continue to 'reorg' in the background, succeeding eventually.